cargo-lambda/cargo-lambda/docs/guide/cross-compiling.md

 ## Known cross compilation issues

 As mentioned earlier, AWS Lambda uses Linux sandboxes to run your functions.
-Those sandboxes use Amazon Linux 2 as the operating system.
+Those sandboxes use Amazon Linux 2023, or Amazon Linux 2, as the operating system.
 By default, sandboxes only include the necessary libraries for the OS to work. `*-sys` libraries are not guaranteed to work unless they are completely linked to your binary, or you provide the native dependencies in some other way.

 This is a list of non-exhaustive problems that you might bump into if you try to build your Rust application to work on AWS Lambda: